AACR-CRI Lloyd J. Old Award in Cancer Immunology Recipients

 This award recognizes an active scientist whose outstanding and innovative research in cancer immunology has had a far-reaching impact on the cancer field.

-Fifth Annual Award Recipient
+Sixth Award Recipient

 The AACR-CRI Lloyd J. Old Award in Cancer Immunology was established in honor of the late Lloyd J. Old, MD, who is considered the “Founding Father of Modern Tumor Immunology.”
-Dr. Old’s outstanding research in the field of cancer immunology, as well as his decades of leadership in fostering the field, have had a far-reaching impact on cancer.
+Dr. Old’s outstanding research in the field of cancer immunology, as well as his decades of leadership in fostering the field, has had a far-reaching impact on cancer.
 This award is intended to recognize an active cancer immunologist who, like Dr. Old, has done outstanding, innovative, and impactful research in cancer immunology.

 - 2017: Olivera J. Finn